Sources say ShopRite owner Jeff Brown weighing run for mayor in 2023

 Sources say Brown has reaching out to various community leaders and at least one union to gauge interest in his possible candidacy to succeed Mayor Jim Kenney, whose cannot run for a third term.

-“Folks that I know that are close to him have shared with me that he is [weighing a run for mayor] and why he’s doing it,” said Mustafa Rashed, CEO of Bellevue Strategies and Democratic strategist, on Monday.
+“Folks that I know that are close to him have shared with me that he is [weighing a run for mayor] and why he’s doing it,” Mustafa Rashed, CEO of Bellevue Strategies and a Democratic strategist, said on Monday.

 “You’d have to take it seriously,” Rashed said.

-Brown, president and CEO of Brown’s Super Stores, said in a released statement that he is concerned about the direction the city is heading in, ticking off issues that included the "demise of small businesses," and rise in gun violence, food insecurity, and unemployment.
+Brown, president and CEO of Brown’s Super Stores, said in a released statement that he is concerned about the direction the city is heading, ticking off issues that included the "demise of small businesses" and the rise in gun violence, food insecurity and unemployment.
 He said his customers and employees have urged him to run for mayor.

 "The election is a long way off," Brown said, "and I'm planning to listen carefully to many Philadelphians' thoughts and concerns before I decide how I can best help my fellow citizens do better!"